 Gardener Ken Avery reported that the Garden was beginning to recover from the effects of Dutch Elm Disease and that during the winter a 100 year old tree had fallen on a new bench.
 Many plants were blooming early this spring even though 10 inches of snow blanketed the Garden on April 29th.
 Fortunately it was the final snowfall of the spring.
 Volunteers were requested to help remove brush in the Garden as Ken had no available Park help.

 The Annual Membership Meeting of the Friends was held May 19th at the Martha Crone Shelter.
 Directors elected were: Natalie Adler, Cindy Berg, Betty Bridgman, Betty Bryan, Marie Demler, Emil Elftmann, Doris Larson, Catherine Ordner, Liz Pomeroy, Caroline Price, Patricia Thomesen.

 Ex-officio member: Kenneth Avery.
 Martha Crone as honorary life member.

 Leaving the board was, Lynn Deweese.

 Student and Teacher Study Grants were awarded to 12 individuals, totaling $1,950 - six college grants at $200 each and five Agri-business center grants at $80 each, and one National Audubon Camp grant at $350.
 Names of the winners are in the newsletter.
 The Friends had established two study grant programs in 1978: One would be to establish scholarships for a few high school students to pursue the natural sciences.
-The second was to make tuition grants for grade school teachers in the Minneapolis Public School system to take a Nature Study course or an Audubon camp each summer.
+The second was to make tuition grants for grade school teachers in the Minneapolis Public School system to take a Nature Study course or an Audubon camp in the summer.

 At the Board meeting following the annual meeting, officers elected were: Patricia Thomesen, President; Cindy Berg, Vice President; Elizabeth (Betty) Bryan, Secretary; Natalie Alder, Treasurer.